 Call for appointment:410-328-5887 410-328-5887

-- Echocardiogram – an ultrasound of the heart.
+- Echocardiogram – an ultrasound of the heart

 - Fetal echocardiogram – an ultrasound of the heart before birth

 - Failing the newborn pulse oximetry screen.
-The diagnosis would be confirmed with an echocardiogram
+The diagnosis would be confirmed with an echocardiogram.

-Eventually, the baby will require surgery.
+Eventually, your baby will require surgery.

-Surgery for Truncus Arteriosus
+Treating Truncus Arteriosus

-The surgeon will close the VSD so that the left ventricle can pump blood to the truncus, which will be used as the aorta.
+Surgery for truncus arteriosus is usually done soon after birth, typically within the first week of life.
+The surgeon will close the ventricular septal defect (VSD) so that the left ventricle can pump blood to the truncus, which will be used as the aorta.

 If the truncal valve (between the ventricle and the truncus) leaks a lot or does not open well, the surgeon will also try to repair the valve.

-The timing for replacement of a conduit is unpredictable.
-It is usually within 5-10 years from the initial surgery.
+Most patients who have truncus arteriosus will need repeat surgeries later in life to replace the tube.
+The timing for replacement of a conduit is unpredictable but usually occurs 5-10 years from the initial surgery.

-To make an appointment with a Children's Heart Program physician, please call 410-328-4348.
+- To make an appointment with a Children's Heart Program physician, please call 410-328-4348.